 I get asked this question a lot: "How did you become a flower farmer?"
-It has taken me over a year to articulate my story, but attending ASAP's Business of Farming conference provided me with the structure and encouragement to sit down and starting writing.
+It has taken me a couple of years to articulate my story, but I finally received the structure and encouragement to sit down and start writing - so I did.
 I can't pretend that this story is just about me however.
 William, my husband, best friend, love of my life and partner in all things is the real reason that I had the courage to follow this dream.

 I grew up on the coast of South Carolina and some of my earliest memories are of climbing the giant magnolia trees outside of my dad's office and picking wildflowers along the path to the beach.
 My parents are both plant-loving and growing people, so I suppose growing plants is in my DNA.
 My mom taught me at a young age the joy of picking lettuce from the garden to make salad for dinner.
 I spent hours every summer watering trees at my dad's plant nursery and landscaping company, and I wanted to be just like him when I grew up.
 Family vacations were spent camping in the same mountains that I now call home.
 So its no wonder that my heart led me to be growing plants here the Blue Ridge Mountains.

 I knew deep down that I wanted to be growing plants, but vegetables didn't feel right.
+Plus, we are so lucky in this area to have many incredible farmers of food already.
 One day while trail running, I had an intense vision that I needed to be growing flowers.
 I could see it so clearly in my mind: fields full of flowers and me tending them.
-Throughout my life, I've carried with me my parents' love of flowering plants - drooling over dahlias at Pike's Place Market in Seattle, always having vases of fresh flowers in the house and designing the flowers for our wedding.
+Throughout my life, I've carried along my parents' love of flowering plants - drooling over dahlias at Pike's Place Market in Seattle, always having vases of fresh flowers in the house and designing the flowers for our wedding.
 I tentatively approached William - who by now was well aware of my professional restlessness and wild dreams - and told him that I wanted to become a flower farmer.
 I started reading everything that I could get my hands on, researching endlessly, writing a business plan and creating a financial projections.
 I spent every spare moment developing this dream.
-The biggest obstacle was that I wasn't sure that I could build a new business and really give it 100% while working a full time job off the farm.
-When I set my mind to do something, I go all in and will do anything possible to be successful.
+The biggest obstacle was that I couldn't imagine building a new business and really giving it 100% while working a full time job off the farm.
+When I set my mind to do something, I go all in.
+I wanted to be successful.
 I wanted to quit my job and become a full time flower farmer.
 William was nothing short of heroic as he encouraged me to pursue this dream.

 So we made a plan: we depleted our savings, I tearfully left my job at the school and we found some beautiful land to lease.
 I was absolutely terrified.
 Leaving behind a steady paycheck, health insurance, set hours for work and the camaraderie of coworkers felt like such a huge risk.
 But I knew that in order to make this dream happen, I would have to be organized, focused and work my ass off.